-She would sit on her knees in the chair and draw.
-She created dozens and dozens (and dozens) of pictures and paintings, using watercolors, washable markers, crayons, stickers, glitter glue, Elmer’s glue, and glue sticks.
+Morning, noon, and early evening, she created dozens and dozens (and dozens) of pictures and paintings, using watercolors, washable markers, crayons, stickers, glitter glue, Elmer’s glue, and glue sticks.
 All of which could be wiped off or pulled up from the table if she happened to miss the paper.

 I would also occasionally draw balloons and stars and stick figures with yellow hair, enormous heads, and dangly earrings.
 More comfortable with words, I would write her messages about how much Mommy loved her and illustrate my point with a heart or two.
 Red ones were my specialty.

-Then Mr. Mart came along and joined us there for some art sessions and meals.
-And at that table, she sorted her Halloween candy into categories, which completely charmed Mr. Mart (also known as Mr. Organized).
+Then Mr. Mart came along and joined us at the table for some art sessions and meals.
+And when she poured out her Halloween candy on its surface and started sorting it by category, Mr. Mart was completely charmed (also known as Mr. Organized).

 That was years ago.
 Now we have other tables that we use regularly: a small round one in the kitchen for our threesome and a large one in the dining room for company.

 The old table is down in the basement rec room.
 Against the wall, it stands ready, in its simple beauty, to serve in any capacity, whether for sorting papers or other projects.

 Recently I noticed a long scratch on it, probably from the scissors during a last-minute Christmas gift-wrapping session.
 It made me wish we still had a pair of those kids’ scissors that can't cut anything thicker than one sheet of paper.